braincat/api/docs/usage.md

 structurizrClient.putWorkspace(28201, workspace);
 ```

-If this succeeded, you will see a message in the program output.
+If successful, you will see a message in the program output.

 ```
 INFO  StructurizrClient - Putting workspace with ID 28201